Ricky German

-Ricardo de Niro German (born 13 January 1999) is a professional footballer who plays as a striker for Chesham United.
-Born in England, he represents the Grenada national team.
+Ricardo de Niro German (born 13 January 1999) is a professional footballer who plays as a striker for Maidstone United on loan from Hemel Hempstead Town.
+Born in England, he plays for the Grenada national team.

 Early life and education

 German was born in Harlesden, and attended St Gregory's Catholic Science College in Harrow.

 Club career

 Chesterfield

 German started his career in the academy of Chesterfield, and made his senior team debut on 17 September 2016 against Northampton Town, being subbed on after 89 minutes for Kristian Dennis, whilst still an academy player.
 He eventually signed professional terms on 10 October 2016, with manager Danny Wilson saying he could potentially be 'very good'.
 On 25 August 2017, German joined National League North side Alfreton Town on a one-month loan deal.
 On 22 September 2017, his loan was extended by a further two months.
 German joined Sheffield on loan on 16 October 2017.
 He joined Matlock Town on a one-month loan on 10 November 2017, before signing rejoining on loan to the end of the season on 16 February 2018.